A–Z Council services and facilities

 Discharging trade waste

 If your business produces oil, grease or other liquid waste, you might need to have a trade waste consent.
-Our trade waste guide, Explaining the Trade Waste Bylaw[PDF 324 KB], provides a simple summary of everything you need to know about the trade waste bylaw.
+Find out when you might need a consent, and how to apply for one.

 Trade waste is controlled by laws to help protect drainage system treatment plants.
 If your business is producing more liquid waste than a large household, you might need a trade waste consent.
 We grant consents on a case-by-case basis.
 Call us to discuss your situation.